Battle of Majadahonda: Second phase

-Result
+Aftermath

 All told, 2,300 British-Portuguese troops were engaged against about 2,000 Frenchmen.
 Trelliard lost about 200 casualties, compared to 176 British-Portuguese losses.
 Bock lost 14 killed, 40 wounded and 7 captured.
 D'Urban reported 33 killed, 52 wounded and 23 captured.
 The KGL infantry had 7 men wounded.
-Treilliard's report of the battle led to King Joseph Bonaparte's hasty withdrawal from Madrid the next day.
-The next action was the Siege of Burgos.

 The British-Portuguese advance guard was severely mauled at Majalahonda.
 In less than an hour, they lost 200 men killed and wounded, 3 guns captured, while one of their two brigade commanders (Colonel de Jonquiéres), and two of their five regimental commanders (Visconde de Barbaçena and Colonel Lobo) were made prisoners.
 The French abandoned the 3 guns after burning the carriages.
 French casualties were probably half that, with one officer killed and 15 wounded, including Colonel Reiset.

 The KGL Dragoons covered themselves with glory, while the Portuguese dishonored themselves in the eyes of the army.
 Their performance at Majadahonda erased the laurels they had won at Salamanca.
 Marshal Beresford, the commander of the Portuguese Army, thought the Portuguese dragoons should be punished and proposed the following to Wellington: "I have ordered that they should not again mount a horse or wear a sword till they may, by coming near the enemy, have an opportunity of redeeming their credit... till then, hanging their swords on their saddles, they lead their horses, marching themselves.
 The Portuguese have a good deal of feeling and pride, and it is the only way to work on them..."

 Wellington, however, thought differently: "As for sending the cavalry to the rear that is impossible at the present.
 We have still a good deal upon our hands, and we are worse provided with cavalry than our neighbours; and a body commanded by such a man as D'Urban, even though they will not fight, are better than none.
 In fact, they behaved infamously, and they must not be employed again alone, or with our cavalry, who gallop too fast for them."

+The battle had a significant outcome for the French garrison in Madrid.
+Treilliard's report of the battle led to King Joseph Bonaparte's sudden hasty withdrawal from city the next day.
+Wellington was able to liberate Madrid when, on 14 August, the French garrison at the Citadel of Madrid, under Lafon Blaniac, the governor of the province of La Mancha, with some 2,000 men surrendered.